garystafford/ahana-cloud-webinar-demo/README.md

 2. Create an AWS Glue Data Catalog, named `moma`;
 3. Create a Data Source in the Ahana SaaS Console for the AWS Glue Data Catalog, `moma`, and attach to your Ahana Cloud cluster;

+---

+<i>The contents of this repository represent my viewpoints and not of my past or current employers, including Amazon Web
+Services (AWS).
+All third-party libraries, modules, plugins, and SDKs are the property of their respective owners.</i>